centreon/centreon-documentation/versioned_docs/version-24.04/graph-views/map-web-manage.md

 The display of the **Add a Map** button or **Add a Geographic view** button means that you are allowed to create a map and that you belong to an access group that is granted the creator role.

-Access control to maps is only enforced at the map level.
-When you have the “Viewer” privilege, you can view a map and all its included resources, even if you do not have the corresponding ACL.
-When editing a map, you can only add resources if you have the corresponding ACL.

 ## Map status information

 The homepage displays the list of existing maps and you can visualize for each map, the worst status of all resources or containers included in the map.